 Our team determines the fairness of a settlement offer by calculating your total damages.
 After a dog bite incident, you may receive compensation for multiple economic and non-economic losses.

 - Income loss

 We can also include any non-economic damages you suffered and assign a monetary value to them.
 These damages may include the following:

 - Pain and suffering

 - Permanent disability

-If you lost a loved one because of a dog attack, we may also include damages related to their wrongful death.
+If you have lost a loved one because of a dog attack, we will also include damages related to their wrongful death.
 These damages can include costs for funeral services, loss of society and companionship, loss of financial support, and pain and suffering experienced by the victim and their surviving family.

 Why You Should Consider Hiring a Lafayette Dog Bite Lawyer for Your Case

-- Which laws might affect your case
+- Laws that might affect your case

 - Who might be held liable for your damages